KNIF/KNIF/README.md

 ### What's up! 👋

-Welcome to my profile.
-Most of my work is private but I have some exciting projects here aswell.
-Just scroll below. 😉
+Welcome to my GitHub profile.
+Even though most of my work is private, I have some exciting projects here as well.
+Just scroll below! 😉

 ---